Dawson County, Georgia

-Dawson County is a county located in the north-central portion of the U.S. state of Georgia.
+Dawson County is a county in the Northeast region of the U.S. state of Georgia.
 As of the 2020 census, the population was 26,798 up from 22,330 in 2010.
 The county seat is Dawsonville.

-Dawson County is included in the Atlanta-Sandy Springs-Roswell, Georgia Metropolitan Statistical Area.
+Dawson County is included in the Atlanta metropolitan statistical area.
 Its natural resources include Amicalola Falls, the highest falls in Georgia and one of the Seven Natural Wonders of the state.

 History

 Dawson County was created on December 3, 1857, from Gilmer and Lumpkin Counties.
 It is named for William Crosby Dawson, a U.S. Senator from Georgia.

-Civil War
+American Civil War

 The 1860s brought war and hardships to the people of Dawson County.
 Many men of Dawson County answered the call and went to fight in the Civil War.
 Several Confederate units were raised in Dawson County, including: